 -Phenomenal new friends – well, I’m sure you’ll at least talk to great people

--Three main ride groups to allow for different paces and to share the workload of 500 miles (unity, collaboration, encouragement – you know, the things we’re riding for)
+-Ride groups to allow for different paces and to share the workload (unity, collaboration, encouragement – you know, the things we’re riding for)

 On April 4, 1968, the struggle for civil rights suffered a great loss with the assassination of Dr. Martin Luther King, Jr. Since his death a great deal has changed in America, but the struggle for equality and equity remains a challenge.
 In essence, Dr. King’s dream has yet to come to fruition.
 The ongoing inequality and the struggle to keep the dream alive is why this ride, Civil Rides, exists.